 To find the best homeowners insurance provider in Colorado, we collected over a thousand quotes from across the state.
 Along with price, we also compared companies' reputations for customer service and policy features.

 Compare Home Insurance Quotes from Providers in Colorado

-After gathering thousands of home insurance companies from the top insurers in Colorado, we found that the best price for home insurance is $1,681.
-But homeowners should also consider service and coverage options before choosing which company to buy a policy from.
-Read on for our top picks, or use the quote box above to find the lowest rates for your home.
+The best price for homeowners insurance we found in Colorado is $1,681.
+But besides price, homeowners should also consider service and coverage options before choosing which company to buy a policy from.
+Read on for our best pick, along with recommendations for other providers.

 Best for most people: Travelers Insurance

 Travelers is our home insurance recommendation for most Coloradans.
 We were impressed by its lower-than-average rates, well-rated customer service and coverage options beyond the basics.

 Travelers' average rate for home insurance in Colorado is $1,681 — that's $132 less than the average we found statewide, and the cheapest option accessible to most homeowners.
 And the company has a positive complaint index from the National Association of Insurance Commissioners (NAIC), with a score of 0.30.
 That means Travelers customers filed only 30% as many complaints as expected for a company of that size.

 Travelers offers some extra coverage options that may appeal to homeowners.
 This includes replacement cost coverages on your dwelling and personal property, coverage for equipment breakdown and a "roof and siding matching package" to ensure any repairs match your existing materials.

 Homeowners who place a priority on top-tier customer service should look at State Farm.
 It has very highlyranked customer service, alongside below-average prices and powerful online tools.